escodebar/trainings/slides.md

 ## Commit objects!

-What is the objects with the commit's hash?
+What is the object with the commit's hash?
 ```shell
 $ git cat-file -t 78d7aa6
 commit